 Winchester Hoard, Iron Age gold collection in Winchester, England

-The Winchester Hoard is an Iron Age gold jewelry collection found near Winchester.
-It consists of two sets of torcs, brooches linked by chains, and bracelets, all crafted from high-purity gold and weighing over a kilogram together.
+The Winchester Hoard is an Iron Age gold jewelry collection found near Winchester, in southern England.
+It consists of torcs, brooches linked by chains, and bracelets, all made from very pure gold.

 The community of curious travelers